rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

-_By separating CI from CD we will first deploy Pet Battle and its supporting infra (Keycloak) from Git using ArgoCD's App of Apps pattern._
+_By separating CI from CD, we will first deploy Pet Battle and its supporting infra (Keycloak) from Git by using ArgoCD's App of Apps pattern._

-_With this in place we will create two pipelines, one for the frontend and one for the api._
+_With this in place, we will create two pipelines, one for the front end and one for the API._

-_The frontend (AngularJS) will use Jenkins and the backend (Quarkus with MongoDB) Tekton._
+_The front end (AngularJS) will use Jenkins and the back end (Quarkus with MongoDB) will use Tekton._